We, the staff, leadership, and congregation of Second

 and it is time for us to take care of each other,

-Signed by 82 members of the Body of Christ as constituted here at Second Baptist Church.
+Unanimously adopted by the Body of Christ as constituted here at Second Baptist Church.

 Second Baptist Church has a history of addressing racism and other forms of discrimination “head-on.”
 In the 1820s, the church, known at that time as “the Baptist Church of St. Louis,” included freedmen as members, including John Berry Meachum, who became a well-known pastor, businessman, and educator.
 From his ties at the Baptist Church of St. Louis, Meachum started the “African Church of St. Louis,” the oldest Black church in Missouri.